-This document describes the work that will be performed to evaluate potential soil vapor intrusion (SVI) into New York State Electric & Gas Corporation's (NYSEG's) service-center building located on West Main Street in Goshen, New York.
+This document describes the work that will be performed to evaluate potential soil vapor intrusion (SVI) into the Quality Inn hotel located on North Main Street in Newark, New York.
 This building was built over a portion of a former manufactured gas plant (MGP).
-A sketch of the building layout is shown on the attached figure.
+The building layout is shown on the attached figure.
 The SVI evaluation will entail sampling air inside the building, soil vapor beneath the building floor, and ambient air outside the building.
-The scope of work described herein is based on discussions held during a recent site meeting between NYSEG, the New York State Department of Environmental Conservation (NYSDEC), the New York State Department of Health (NYSDOH), and ARCADIS.
+The scope of work described herein is based on discussions held among NYSEG, the New York State Department of Environmental Conservation (NYSDEC), and the New York State Department of Health (NYSDOH).